Sebastian-Montoya-B/Alpha-PDI/README.md

 ## (3) wcfun

-Computes the *Wc* index of generality proposed by Pierotti et al. (2017) for an interaction matrix (or vector) and its resource abundance vector.
+Computes the *Wc* index of generalization proposed by Pierotti et al. (2017) for an interaction matrix (or vector) and its resource abundance vector.

 ### Arguments